 More than 75% of shoppers agree that the worst part of their in-store shopping experience is having to queue in line so that they can pay for their products.
 As a retailer, you already know how stiff the competition is in your industry and how customer experiences impact your bottom line.
 If your customer has to wait for over 4 hours to be served, then you’re making it easy for them to choose your competitors.
 An online queue management system keeps your store orderly and, most importantly, enhances customer experiences.
 This ultimately turns your store visitors into loyal customers.

 Government and Public Service Providers

 Government institutions have gained a reputation for long wait times and frustrating experiences.
-This is because of the long queues, which are usually overwhelming for both the agents and citizens.
+This is because of poor queue line management, which is usually overwhelming for both the agents and citizens.
 There are also multiple touchpoints throughout the arrival process and a lot of procedural steps to follow that without an effective system in place, operational efficiency will never be achieved.
 While the waiting lines are unavoidable, a queuing system can help manage citizen wait time which ultimately results in minimal queueing.

-The main benefits of a queue management system for government offices include:
+The main benefits of an online queue management system for government offices include:

 - Efficiency across all touchpoints.